aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 reference by a [non-sensitive part](beacons.md#non-sensitive-part) is `encrypted`, or is not `signed`.

-### Key Generation

-Each beacon requires a key for use in its HMAC calculation.

-The BeaconVersion uses KeyStore in its Beacon Key Source to retrieve the beacon key.
-In the case of a Single Key Store, the Beacon Key Id on the Single Key Store MUST be passed to the KeyStore to retrieve the beacon key.
-In the case of a Multi Key Store, the value of Key Field Name MUST be used to get the beacon key it and be passed to the KeyStore.

-For each beacon HKDF-SHA512 MUST be used to calculate the key for individual beacon, using the beacon key retrieved above as the initial key material with no salt.
-The `info` MUST be the concatenation of "AWS_DBE_SCAN_BEACON" and the beacon name.

 ### Version Number

 A version number MUST be `1`.